dhakalu/node-spring/README.md

 export default UserController;
 ```

+#### Request method decorators

+`@Request` method decorator can be used to mark a controller's method as a http request handler.
+This decorator can be used to make any type of http request.

+More specific method decorators availavle are: `@GetRequest`, `@PostRequest` (More to add..).

 #### Extracting Path Parameters

 `@RequestParam` decorator can be used to extract path parameter from the request.
 Make sure the path has `:<some-path-key>` to be able to use this decorator.